ornlabs/AlexaComicSkill/README.md

 ### Birthdays

+Available for Characters Only

 > *What is the Joker's birthday?*

 > *When was Rogue born?*

 ### First Appearance

+Available for Characters, Locations, Objects, and Teams

 > *What was the first appearance of Spider-Woman?*

 > *What comic did Loki first appear in?*

+> *What was the first appearance of the X-Men?*

 ### Number of Appearances

+Available for Characters, Locations, and Objects

 > *How many comic books has Superman appeared in?*